geoserver/geoserver.github.io/_posts/2024-09-18-geoserver-2-26-0-released.md

 GeoPackage extension output could contain field types that are not supported by GDAL.
-It turns out the GeoPackage export was picking up some of the file type information intended for PostGIS resulting output that could bot be read by other programs such as QGIS.
+It turns out the GeoPackage export was picking up some of the file type information intended for PostGIS resulting output that could not be read by other programs such as QGIS.

-We were also able to fix up the TIMESTAMP information represenation as DATETIME, making the file format timezone agnostic.
+We were also able to fix up the TIMESTAMP information represenation as DATETIME, making the file format timezone agnostic as intended.

-Thanks to David Blasby (GeoCat) for these fixes made on behalf of ...
+Thanks to David Blasby (GeoCat) for these fixes made on behalf of Zeeland and South Holland.

 * [GEOS-11416](https://osgeo-org.atlassian.net/browse/GEOS-11416) GeoPackage output contains invalid field types when exporting content from PostGIS

 ## 2024 Roadmap Progress

 * [GEOS-11271](https://osgeo-org.atlassian.net/browse/GEOS-11271) Upgrade spring-security to 5.8

 ## Release notes